 Redaction as a legal requirement

-Did you know that in 2023, over 58% of companies in the United States experienced a data breach?
+According to 2023 cybersecurity reports, over 58% of U.S. companies experienced at least one data breach, with improper document handling and inadequate redaction contributing to a significant portion of these incidents.
 Various regulations demand airtight data protection, and failure to comply can result in lawsuits, fines, or an organization’s name in headlines for the wrong reasons.

 Thankfully, modern tools like Redactable are transforming how organizations manage compliance.
 By offering precise, automated, and secure redaction, Redactable ensures sensitive information is appropriately safeguarded, helping businesses confidently meet regulatory demands.